Quick Summary

 Are London taxi fares regulated by TfL?

 Yes.
 London black cab (Hackney Carriage) fares are fully regulated by Transport for London and are identical across every licensed black cab in the city.
 The meter never surges, never changes for weather or demand, and never charges more for app booking than street hailing.
 Fares are reviewed annually by TfL's Finance Committee following public consultation, with changes typically taking effect in April.
-Private hire vehicles (minicabs, Uber, Bolt) are not regulated on price — they set their own pricing structures, with Uber and Bolt now adding 20% VAT to all fares since 2 January 2026.
+Private hire vehicles (minicabs, Uber, Bolt) are not regulated on price — they set their own pricing structures.
+Uber and Bolt now add 20% VAT to London fares since 2 January 2026 (PHVO principal model); outside London the agency model keeps most rides VAT-free.

 Why is my actual taxi fare different from the calculator estimate?

 Taxi fare calculators give estimates based on assumed average conditions.
 Real fares vary because of live traffic (slow moving traffic adds per-minute charges), the route the driver takes, time-of-day boundaries crossed during your journey, stops or waiting time you request, and unexpected detours due to roadworks.
-Tariff 4 also applies to any part of a journey over 6 miles, increasing the per-mile rate.
+Tariff 4 also applies to any part of a journey over 6 miles, using the same rates as Tariff 2 per TfL Notice 03/24.
 Calculator estimates are typically accurate within 10-20% of the actual metered fare for predictable routes in light traffic, but can vary by 30-50% during rush hour or with significant detours.

 Is a fixed-fare taxi cheaper than a black cab in London?